stifskere/translatable/translatable/tests/README.md

 Unitary testing is simpler, as it's only functions possessing functions usually from `translatable::shared`, each module should have its own file and every function in the module should be tested.

+## Running the tests

+This project uses make for some command recipes.
+You can run `make test` and it will test the application with the correct parameters.

+If you are using `cargo test` directly make sure to run the tests with `--test-threds=1`, there are locks in place so nothing happens, but to make sure you should do that anyway.